Your Guide to Potholes: Driving Safety Tips

 During my commute to work, I inevitably drive over more than 10 potholes each way.
 While a few of them are small, most of them are quite large and create for a very bumpy and uncomfortable ride to work.

-- Leave plenty of room in front of your vehicle so you can avoid potholes without getting into an accident
+- Leave plenty of room in front of your vehicle so you can avoid potholes without getting into an accident.

-- When driving over the pothole, hold the steering wheel firmly to avoid losing control
+- When driving over the pothole, hold the steering wheel firmly to avoid losing control.

 After a little research, I found out that potholes can cause serious damage to my car, even if they are small.
 While I always figured running over a large pothole would be bad for my tires, little did I know that some potholes can have as much impact on your car as a 35 mph car crash.

-In addition to causing structural damage to the tire itself, potholes may also cause your tires to blowout if they are underinflated.
-Potholes may also cause your tires to become unaligned which may lead to uneven wear.
-So if you’re like me, and have been running over potholes all summer, here are some indications that you should take your car into the shop to have it checked for damage:
+In addition to causing structural damage to the tire itself, potholes may also cause your tires to blow out if they are underinflated.
+Potholes may also cause alignment problems, which can lead to uneven wear, according to the Car Care Council.

-- Vibration in the wheel or in the seat
+- Dents in the wheel rims.

 Want to protect your car?
 Get an auto insurance quote now.